IJE-Valhalla/Conspiracy/README.md

 - https://www.archlinux.org/packages/extra/x86_64/sdl2_ttf/
 - https://www.archlinux.org/packages/extra/x86_64/sdl2_mixer/

-After install this packages all you need to do is to open you terminal and do:
+After install those packages all you need to do is to open you terminal and do:
 ```
 $ cd Conspiracy